zrrichards/fermbot/server/README.md

 The fermentation profile can be retrieved or changed via a GET or POST request to the "/profile" URL.

-The JSON payload of the current stage can be retrieved by issuing a GET request to the "/profile/currentStage" URL
+The JSON payload of the current stage can be retrieved by issuing a GET request to the "/profile/currentStage" URL The current stage can be immediately set by sending a POST request to "/profile/currentStage" containing the 0-based index of the stage.
+For example, to immediately change the above profile to the
+"diacetyl rest stage", send a post request with the String "1" to the given URL

+Each time the profile is updated, it is persisted to disk and will be retrieved upon next startup.
+The profile is serialized to JSON and written under
+`./.fermbot/current-profile.json` and the current stage (integer index of the stage within the profile) is written under `./.fermbot/current-profile-stage`